jensen/react-notes/README.md

 }
 ```

 This is the third lifecycle method that we will be using.
-The `componentDidMount` function is called by React after the component and all of it's children have rendered for the first time.
+The `componentDidMount` function is called by React after the component and all of its children have rendered for the first time.
 When the component is rendered we do an HTTP request that will get back an array of posts.
 We take that array of posts and assign it to our `<App />` state to trigger a render.

 ### 17. Save the new post to the database in the App.jsx post handler function